moderntribe/products-engineering/_posts/2018-03-22-plugin-versions.md

 ---

+On creation of a new `release/FYY.XX` or `release/MYY.XX` branch it is important to change the version string on a few files:
+- `src/Tribe/Main.php`: On most plugins
+- `package.json`: On all plugins
+- `readme.txt`: On all plugins
+- On plugin main PHP file on the root of the repository

 In general at Modern Tribe plugins we keep our versions mostly inline with what [Semantic Versioning 2.0.0](http://semver.org), with the exception of HotFixes.